harald-billstein/weblogin/README.md

 * Clone https://github.com/harald-billstein/weblogin.git

+* Create a new database named `webresources`

-* Download and import the webresources.sql file into your database
+* Download and import the webresources.sql file into your database named `webresources`

 * Configure context.xml located in "weblogin/WebContent/META-INF/"
     If needed change url, username and password to match the setup in your database